DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status.md

 iQTS is for you if:

-* you have no previous teaching qualifications or experience, and would like to gain a professional teaching qualification equivalent to QTS
+* you have no previous teaching qualifications or experience, and would like to gain a professional teaching qualification, plus automatic QTS

-* you have some experience teaching, and would benefit from training and mentoring leading to a professional teaching qualification equivalent to QTS
+* you have some experience teaching, and would benefit from training and mentoring leading to a professional teaching qualification, plus automatic QTS

 * you are already a teacher, and you wish to develop professionally and enhance your global employability with an internationally recognised teaching qualification